the importance of a bill of sale:

 - The next –unused/blank – check on each trust account.

 It is best to start getting your records together early to determine whether you are at risk and to identify your liabilities.
-For advice on property management regulations, please contact Klauer & Foster and schedule and appointment.
+For advice on property management regulations, please contact Richard L. Klauer and schedule and appointment.
 Additionally, for frequently asked questions about this process, visit the Auditing Division of Arizona Department of Real Estate.

 Unemployed?
 What's your next step?